Service Learning

 Applying Their Learning

-Service Learning is a significant aspect of Academy life.
+Service learning is a significant aspect of Academy life.
 Theoretical lessons, simulations and roleplays give students an insight into the theory of leadership.
-The AK Strands interweaving their studies – Ethics, Pluralism, Cultures (with an emphasis on Muslim civilisations), Governance and Civil Society, and Economics for Development – help them connect the theory with real-life issues.
-Service Learning helps them apply their academic knowledge in the community.
+The Aga Khan Curricular Strands interweaving their studies – Ethics, Pluralism, Cultures (with an emphasis on Muslim civilisations), Governance and Civil Society, and Economics for Development – help them connect the theory with real-life issues.
+Service learning helps them apply their academic knowledge in the community.

 The benefits already extend far beyond giving the students knowledge and self-belief.
 They partner with local organisations, and often branches of AKDN, to significantly enhance the lives of others in a sustainable way.

-See the impact some Middle Years Programme students have made.
+See the impact some MYP students have made.

 See What the Students Are Achieving for Their Communities